daz4126/Nanny-State/README.md

 ### Wildcard Routes

 The `:` symbol can be used to denote a *wildcard* route.
-For example, the following route object using a wildcard called `:id` in its path property:
+For example, the following route object using a wildcard called `:name` in its path property:

 ```javascript
     { path: ":name", title: "Programming Languages", view: state => html`<h1>${state.language)</h1>` }